Processing: Quil

 Quil is an interactive animation library for Clojure and ClojureScript based on Processing.

+Sketch

+Sketch is a Common Lisp library highly inspired by Processing.

 Media

 The music video for "House of Cards" by Radiohead was created using Processing combined with data from lidar technology, along with using acrylic glass and mirrors to create scenes in which the image appears distorted, partially disappears, or disintegrate as if being carried by wind.
 Processing has also been used to create illustrations for publications such as Nature and The New York Times, to output sculptures for gallery exhibitions, to control huge video walls and to knit sweaters.